-- Maintain quarterly sampling frequency for the 12 ethylene dibromide (EDB) monitoring wells using Method 504, except for upgradient perimeter well 115-42 which is sampled semiannually. - Maintain annual VOC sampling using Method 8260 Low Level for all wells except for 115-42 and 000-138.
+Maintain quarterly sampling frequency for the 12ethylene dibromide (EDB) monitoring wells using Method 504, except for upgradient perimeter well 115-42 which is sampled semi-annually.
+Maintain annual VOC sampling using Method 8260 Low Level for all wells except for 115-42 and 000-138.
+Prepare a petition for system shutdown if EDB concentrations remain below the DWS through the third quarter of 2024.